-The Philippines may not be the first country that comes to mind when you think of visiting the dentist, but there are many good reasons why it should be on your list of places to consider.
+The Philippines may not be the first country that comes to mind when you think of visiting the dentist, but it actually is one of the most popular countries for affordable dental tourism, and there are many good reasons why it should be on your list of places to consider.

 Located on the fringe of the North Pacific Ocean, just above the equator, its tropical climate helps the country attract over 6 million visitors annually.
 Some of these come specifically to get their teeth done, while others just take advantage of the chance to get cheap dental work while on vacation.